mxbl/mds/nix.md

 `nix-shell -p git neovim curl` shell environment `nix-env -qaP git`

+Override the registry locally
+`nix registry add nixpkgs ~/my-nixpkgs`
+Or pin it to a specific revision

+update the locked version of an flake input
+`nix flake lock --update-input nxipkgs`

 `nix run` or `nix-shell` for temporary usage `home-manager` for dotfiles and user dependencies